ChalmersGU-data-structure-courses/dsabook/src/markdown/08-abstract-data-types/05-analysis-of-naive-implementations.md

 ### Priority queues

-In @sec:priority-queues we showed how to implement a priority queue using a sorted list.
+In @sec:ADTs:priority-queues we showed how to implement a priority queue using a sorted list.
 What is the complexity of the core operations?

 Removing the minimum element is easy: